QuarkNerd/blog/shogarth/_posts/2015-10-27-destroying-monoliths-at-dddnorth.md

 layout: default_post
 ---

 Saturday marked the fifth annual DDD North conference, held once again at the University of Sunderland.
-DeveloperDeveloperDeveloper! events are volunteer-organised conferenced where members of the community propose and vote on the agenda.
+DeveloperDeveloperDeveloper! events are volunteer-organised conferences where members of the community propose and vote on the agenda.
 ScottLogic took part this year as a Platinum-level sponsor.
 We had many fantastic conversations with developers from all across the country, plus our squishy rugby ball giveaways were very popular!

 Luckily, I managed to slack off from our recruitment stand and attend some of the great talks.
 As always I like to write up my impressions and pay compliments to the speakers.
 Overall this is one of the most diverse lineups that I've seen at a DDD event.
-This year's prominent topic was microservice architectures, rapidly taking the developer world by storm.
+This year's prominent topic was microservice architectures, that have been rapidly taking the developer world by storm.
 But there were also talks on sketchnoting, fun things to do with Raspberry Pi 2s, Deep Learning, DevOps and Usability.
 As the agenda is decided upon by community votes, it's always interesting to see which of the many competing ideas out there stand out from the crowd.
 Hopefully in the future we'll see fewer monolithic applications.
 Anyways, onto the talks:

 ## How I became Less Terrible at JavaScript - Steve Higgs